Political journalism: Overview

 Civic journalism has begun to develop a strong following again after first emerging as a philosophy in the late 1980s and early 1990s.
 Those who find civic journalism to be a new, progressive, and profound method for the media to engage with the public see it as an opportunity to revitalize democracy as we know it.
-As technological advances overtake the modern world, it is becoming less common for the general public to buy newspapers or watch TV news to inform themselves on the events in the political sphere.
-Including this, younger generations, such as, Generation Y (Millennials) and Generation Z, are not coming out to the polls due to a variety of reasons.
+It is becoming less common for the general public to buy newspapers or watch TV news to inform themselves on events in the political sphere.
 Overall, democracy is beginning to fail as there is a lack of civic engagement and even interference with democratic processes, such as Russia's involvement with the 2016 United States election, and even electronic voting (e-voting) machines that are being hacked and altering results.
-All in all, proponents of civic journalism believe that for democracy to regain its traction and glory in the modern world, the media must be more receptive to feedback from the public and take initiative to engage the public as well.
+Proponents of civic journalism believe that democracy requires the media to be receptive to feedback from the public and proactively engage the public as well.

 According to Oxford Research Encyclopedias, the popularity of political journalism is rising, and the area is becoming one of the more dominant domains of journalism.
 Political journalism is meant to be more of an overseer of the democratic process as they relate to civic engagement rather than a scapegoat for the issues with democracy.
 Including this, there are four key concepts that political journalism can be boiled down to.
 These concepts are the framing of politics as a strategic game, interpretive versus straight news, conflict framing and media negativity, and finally, political or partisan bias.
 In essence, these can be viewed as the four quintessential pillars of civic journalism.

+In the field of political journalism there is often tension between politicians and journalists which can influence both the reporting quality and the content that is being produced by news outlets.

+Jay Rosen argues that framing reinforces the savvy style of political journalism in today's society.
+Journalists who use this style interpret political events through the lens of strategy and tactics as well as political positioning and the likelihood of electoral success.
+Rosen argues that the emphasis on political strategy is the main reason for the shift in attention away from evaluating policies or ensuring politicians or political actors remain accountable for their actions and decisions.

+Political journalism can serve three main functions in support of democracy.
+The first one is providing information to citizens, the second is acting as a watchdog over political power, and serving as a forum for public and political discussions.